 NATIONAL FISH & WILDLIFE FOUNDATION (NFWF)

-- NFWF will receive \$2.54 billion from the U.S. Department of Justice's criminal plea agreement with BP and Transocean. - NFWF is responsible for allocating and distributing these funds. - NFWF selects Texas projects in consultation with the state's Natural Resource Trustee agencies: TPWD; GLO; and TCEQ.
+- NFWF will receive \$2.54 billion from the U.S. Department of Justice's criminal plea agreement with BP and Transocean. - NFWF is responsible for allocating and distributing these funds.

 NATIONAL FISH & WILDLIFE FOUNDATION (NFWF)